-The required positive and negative (symmetric for both directions) reserve capacity on aFRR is determined to cover 79% of the absolute values of the LFC block imbalance variations.
-This target is used since 2016 and is found to attain sufficient FRCE quality, above ENTSO-e standards, as discussed in Section 3.1.4.
-The current methodology result in an aFRR needs of 151 MW.
-Figure 10 shown an inverse cumulative probability distribution of the LFC block imbalance variations, showing that there is 21% probability that the LFC block imbalance variation over two quarter hours will be larger as 151 MW.
+The required positive and negative (symmetric for both directions) reserve capacity on aFRR is determined to cover 79% of the absolute values of the LFC block imbalance variations after imbalance netting.
+This target is used since 2016 and is found to attain sufficient FRCE quality, above ENTSO e standards, as discussed in Section 3.1.4.
+The current methodology result in an aFRR needs of 117 MW.
+Figure 10 shown an inverse cumulative probability distribution of the LFC block imbalance variations, showing that there is 21% probability that the LFC block imbalance variation after imbalance netting over two quarter hours will be larger as 117 MW.